risk-first/website/menagerie/Communication-Risk.md

 ![Communication Marketing](images/communication_marketing.png)

 [Internal Models](Internal-Model) don't magically get populated with the information they need:  they fill up gradually, as shown in this diagram.
 Popular products and ideas _spread_, by word-of-mouth or other means.
-Part of the job of being a good technologist is to keep track of new **Ideas**, **Concepts** and **Options** as widely as possible, so as to use them as [Dependencies](Dependency) when needed.
+Part of the job of being a good technologist is to keep track of new **Ideas**, **Concepts** and **Options**, so as to use them as [Dependencies](Dependency) when needed.

 ## Protocols